-In our age of technology, it is hard to imagine a time when we couldn’t watch a movie from the comfort of our own home.
+In our age of technology, it is hard to imagine a time when we couldn’t watch a movie from the comfort of our own homes.
 However, this luxury did not become a reality until the mid to late 1970s.
 Yes, a few of the extremely wealthy could afford the 16mm/8mm film projectors for their home entertainment rooms, but even these devices had limited technical capabilities.

 For the vast majority of the world, if they missed the original theatrical run of a film, then they might never see it.
-Some of the more popular films would be given a theatrical re-release, be screened at revival houses or found in the archives of a museum or library.
+Some of the more popular films would be given a theatrical re-release, be screened at revival houses, or found in the archives of a museum or library.
 An older movie being shown on television was the best option for most people.
 However, this meant having to watch an edited version, with commercial interruptions and at a very specific viewing time.

-In 1965, Eastman Kodak released the the Super 8mm film format into the market.
+In 1965, Eastman Kodak released the Super 8mm film format into the market.
 It was a huge technological leap up from previous machines and allowed for shortened versions of movies to be played at home.
-However, its high price tag kept home movies a small niche market of film enthusiast.
+However, its high price tag kept home movies a small niche market comprised of film enthusiasts.
 The Super 8 enjoyed most of its financial success by allowing people to record their own home movies.

 When Sony released Betamax to the Japanese market on May 10, 1975, the world of home viewing entertainment would begin its transformation.
-This new analog videocassette magnetic tape recording devices eventually created an affordable way for people to watch movies at home, whenever they wanted.
+This new analog videocassette magnetic tape recording device eventually created an affordable way for people to watch movies at home, whenever they wanted.
 Originally, film studios and video distributors thought the public would only want to rent movies, but as these machines became affordable, more and more people wanted to build their own movie libraries.
 The society we lived in was about to change forever.